 Practices to bring in mindfulness in daily life

 Talking about it and how to practice it, we will be discussing simple things that you do regularly in your daily life and how these can help you be more aware of your life and surroundings.

 1. Start writing a journal everyday

 You don’t need to be articulate to keep a personal diary.
 You don’t need to have a flair for writing and you certainly don’t need to worry about how it’s perceived.
 Your journal is only for your eyes, if that is how you want it to be.

 All these incidents and instances of keeping journals and personal diaries have resulted in self-help and heightened self-belief.
 Journal writing and keeping spiritual diaries prove as an outlet for thoughts and emotions.
 They invoke ‘Vichara’ which can be loosely translated to introspection, self-enquiry… mindfulness.
 This is mindfulness in daily life… it helps you be fully mindful of that you have done in the moments gone by.

 Journal writing aids you with unburdening yourself and clear your mind.
 It can often shower you with answers to your unrelenting questions.
 In fact, writing in a journal not only proves therapeutic but is also a means of building on creativity.
-It is said to tap your inner source of wisdom, which you probably aren’t even aware of.
+Journalising is said to tap your inner source of wisdom, which you probably aren’t even aware of.
 You can progress your emotional, mental and even spiritual growth through reading your own journal a few years down the line.
 Once you start writing, you will see it as an extension of you.